 You should also look for symptoms of mold in the humidifier.
 If there is black or pink slime in the tank, that’s an indication of mold.

 If you do not clean the humidifier, you can get sick.
-What happens is that whatever pathogens find their way in the unit, it will blow them out with the mist.
+What happens is that whatever pathogens find their way into the unit, will blow out with the mist.
 And you will inhale them.

-The mold in the humidifier will find its way in the house.
+The mold in the humidifier will find its way into the house.
 It will develop new colonies by spreading mold spores in the air.

-If you inhale mold, it can cause you respiratory illnesses.
+If you inhale mold, it can cause respiratory illnesses.
 It can: